What is data science?

 Data science is the scientific study of data to gain knowledge.
 This field combines multiple disciplines to extract knowledge from massive datasets for the purpose of making informed decisions and predictions.
 Data scientists, data analysts, data architects, data engineers, statisticians, database administrators, and business analysts all work in the data science field.

 The need for data science is growing rapidly as the amount of data increases exponentially and companies depend more heavily on analytics to drive revenue and innovation.
-For example, as business interactions become more digital, more data is created, presenting new opportunities to derive insights into how to better personalise experiences, improve service and customer satisfaction, develop new and enhanced products, and increase sales.
+For example, as business interactions become more digital, more data is created, presenting new opportunities to derive insights into how to better personalize experiences, improve service and customer satisfaction, develop new and enhanced products, and increase sales.
 Additionally, in the business world and beyond, data science has the potential to help solve some of the world's most difficult challenges.

 What does a data scientist do?

-A data scientist collects, analyses, and interprets big data to uncover patterns and insights, make predictions, and create actionable plans.
+A data scientist collects, analyzes, and interprets big data to uncover patterns and insights, make predictions, and create actionable plans.
 Big data can be defined as datasets that have greater variety, volume, and velocity than earlier methods of data management were equipped to handle.
 Data scientists work with many types of big data, including:

 Additionally, the characteristics of the dataset can be described as quantitative, structured numerical data, or qualitative or categorical data, which is not represented through numerical values and can be grouped based on categories.
-It's important for data scientists to know the type of data they're working with, as it directly impacts the type of analyses they perform and the types of graphs they can use to visualise the data.
+It's important for data scientists to know the type of data they're working with, as it directly impacts the type of analyses they perform and the types of graphs they can use to visualize the data.

 - Computer programming.
 Data scientists write queries using languages such as Julia, R, or Python to pull data from their company's database.
 Python is the language of choice for many data scientists because it's easy to learn and use, even for people without coding experience, and offers prebuilt data science modules for data analysis.

 - Mathematics, statistics, and probability.
-Data scientists draw on these skills to analyse data, test hypotheses, and build machine learning models—files that data scientists train to recognise certain types of patterns.
+Data scientists draw on these skills to analyze data, test hypotheses, and build machine learning models—files that data scientists train to recognize certain types of patterns.
 Data scientists use trained machine learning models to discover the relationships in data, make predictions about data, and figure out solutions to problems.
 Instead of building and training models from scratch, data scientists can also take advantage of automated machine learning to access production-ready machine learning models.

 - Domain knowledge.
 To translate data into relevant and meaningful insights that drive business outcomes, data scientists also need domain knowledge—an understanding of the industry and company where they work.
 Here are some examples of how data scientists would apply their domain knowledge to solve industry-specific problems.